1 Welcome to The Eternal City of Rome.

 Meet your Local Expert and cruise to the beautiful Isle of Capri.
 The funicular railway takes you up to Capri town where you will explore the narrow alleyways and have time to browse exclusive boutiques and enjoy the views over the Tyrrhenian Sea.
 Descend to the port by open-top taxi, just as the jet-set do and return to Sorrento where the rest of the day is at your leisure.
 (B)

 After breakfast, discover two UNESCO World Heritage Sites.
-First you will visit Matera for an in-depth guided exploration of the extraordinary Sassi which are troglodyte dwellings and churches dug out of the rock.
-Here is the most extensive example of their kind in the Mediterranean and were inhabited by about 20,000 people up until 1950.
-Matera was also used as the setting for 'The Passion of the Christ'.
+First, visit Matera for an in-depth guided exploration of the extraordinary Sassi, ancient troglodyte dwellings and churches dug out of the rock.
+These are the most extensive example of their kind in the Mediterranean and were inhabited by about 20,000 people up until 1950.
+Matera was also used as the setting for the film 'The Passion of the Christ'.
 Continue to Alberobello, the second UNESCO World Heritage Site and your home for the next two nights.
-(B/DW) Stay Two Nights: Grand Hotel La Chiusa di Chietri, Alberobello
+(B/DW) Stay: Grand Hotel La Chiusa di Chietri, Alberobello.

 Join your Local Expert to admire the Trulli of Alberobello - small, circular structures with conical roofs and clustered together like mushrooms.
 They are built from local limestone and stacked without using mortar.
 Venture into the surrounding region, a paradise for wine-lovers.
 Join an expert vintner for a tasting of Puglia's most robust and structured red wines.
 For your Dine-at-Home experience, you are invited to join a local and their family.
 See Nonna making pasta and enjoy a freshly prepared meal together, traditional of southern Italy.
 (B/DW)

 The local roads will take you south, following the shores of the Gulf of Taranto to the mountainous Calabria region.
 Travel along the Purple Coast to the very 'toe' of Italy and board your ferry bound for Sicily.
 According to ancient legend, it was here at the Straits of Messina where the twin whirlpools of Scylla and Charybdis carried unwary seafarers away to their doom!
 After you disembark, continue to the Taormina Riviera.
-(B/DW) Stay Two Nights: Hilton Giardini Naxos, Taormina Riviera
+(B/DW) Stay: RG Naxos Hotel, Taormina Riviera.

 Join a Local Expert for a visit to the Greek theatre.
 Set on a cliff and open to the sky, take a moment to sit in this ancient theatre and absorb the view through the crumbling arches to Mount Etna.
 Stroll on to the tiny courtyard of the Palazzo Corvaja, Taormina's grandest building.
 Further along the elegant Corso Umberto, the Piazza IX Aprile offers panoramic views.
 The remainder of the day is yours to enjoy at your own pace.
+Perhaps join an optional experience to Mt.
+Etna?
 (B)

 Head to the Sicilian capital of Palermo.
 On arrival, your Local Expert will show you the highlights of the capital.
-Pass the huge Teatro Massimo to the Baroque Quattro Canti Square and glimpse the beauties of the Fountain of Shame.
 Palermo Cathedral has been altered over the years and a venture inside will help you to appreciate the composite architectural styles.
 Next, head to the amazing Palatine Chapel in the Palace of the Normans.
 With the outside completely covered in glittering 12th century mosaics, it provides an insight to what's within.
 Join your travelling companions and Travel Director at a local restaurant for an unforgettable Celebration Dinner of delicious local cuisine and wine.
-(B/DW) Stay: Best Western Ai Cavalieri Hotel, Palermo
+(B/DW) Stay: Best Western Ai Cavaileri Hotel, Palermo.

 17 Depart Palermo.